proxyroot/proxyroot.github.io/_posts/2020-05-16-s3-versioning.markdown

 ---
 layout: post
-title:  File version control with custom naming.
+title:  File version control with custom names
 description: We will go through a use case that has recently come up to create name for a version of a file.
-I have decided to use s3 to accomplish this and we will learn how to do this.
+I have decided to use s3 to accomplish this and we will learn how to do this
 date:   2020-05-16 12:50:00 +0500
 categories: Python pytest pytest-mock moto boto3 s3 aws google-storage-buckets
 ---